-The Keston Center for Religion, Politics, and Society proudly welcomes former Radio Liberty Moscow Bureau Chief, BBC Russian Service Broadcaster, Translator for Margaret Thatcher and Keston College Information Officer, Alyona Kojevnikov to speak on "HUSH!
+On Thursday, March 22, 2018 the Keston Center for Religion, Politics, and Society proudly welcomed former Radio Liberty Moscow Bureau Chief, BBC Russian Service Broadcaster, Translator for Margaret Thatcher and Keston College Information Officer, Alyona Kojevnikov who spoke on "HUSH!
 Religion and the Secular Media."

-Our 2018 spring lecture will be held in Kayser Auditorium in the Hankamer Academic Center on the campus of Baylor University on Thursday, March 22, 2018.
-A reception to honor our speaker will begin at 3:00 p.m. just outside Kayser Auditorium, and the lecture and panel discussion will begin at 3:30 p.m.
-A panel that includes Robert Darden, Professor of Journalism, Public Relations, and New Media; Roland H. Smith, Former British Ambassador to Ukraine; and Lynn Tatum, Senior Lecturer in the Honors College will engage Ms. Kojevnikov's remarks.
+Our 2018 spring lecture was held in Kayser Auditorium in the Hankamer Academic Center on the campus of Baylor University.
+A reception to honor our speaker began at 3:00 p.m. just outside Kayser Auditorium, and the lecture and panel discussion followed at 3:30 p.m.
+A panel that included Robert Darden, Professor of Journalism, Public Relations, and New Media; Roland H. Smith, Former British Ambassador to Ukraine; and Lynn Tatum, Senior Lecturer in the Honors College engaged Ms. Kojevnikov's remarks.

 The daughter of White Russian emigres, Alyona Kojevnikov was born 24 September 1943 in Yugoslavia, where her family lived beginning in 1920.
 From the age of 1 to 6, she lived in refugee camps in the American zone of occupied Germany.
 The entire family emigrated to Australia in 1950.
 She graduated from Melbourne University with a double major in Russian Language and Literature, then received a Diploma of Librarianship, and conducted the book exchange program between Melbourne University’s Baillieu Library and libraries in the then USSR.